September 30, 2019

 October 29, 2019

 The Quest Showcase will feature 10 of the most exciting new titles currently in-development for the Oculus Quest.
 Spanning genres such as gaming, narratives, apps, and art, the showcase will highlight work with the potential to reach and grow an audience of rabid fans.
 In Kaleidoscope’s first private online event, selected projects will present to a global audience of distributors, curators, co-producers, and industry leaders.
 From idea phase to completed project, work in all stages of development will be considered.
 Kaleidoscope’s past showcases have helped secure funding and distribution for acclaimed projects such as Battlescar, Spheres, Terminal 3, Vestige and many more.

 Projects must be in development specifically for the Oculus Quest and should fully take into consideration the affordances, opportunities, and limitations of this specific device.
-If selected, you must be willing to prepare and rehearse a polished pitch for your project and make yourself available for the presentation on or around September 27th.
-The showcase will be held online and be a private invite-only event, so projects with sensitive information care share openly without worrying about the public having access.
+If selected, you must be willing to prepare and rehearse a polished pitch for your project and make yourself available for the presentation on October 29th, 2019.
+The showcase will be held online and be a private invite-only event, so projects with sensitive information can share openly without worrying about the public having access.